 Other modes of transmission

-Because the parasites that cause malaria affect red blood cells, people can also catch malaria from exposures to infected blood, including:
+Because the parasites that cause malaria affect red blood cells, people can also catch malaria from exposure to infected blood, including:

 - From mother to unborn child